Ivica Zubac

+Early life

+Zubac was born in Mostar, Bosnia and Herzegovina.
+He grew up in Čitluk, just east of the Croatian border.
+He holds dual citizenship but identifies fully as Croatian.

 Professional career

 Europe (2013–2016)

 Zubac came through the youth system of Cibona and then played for Zrinjevac in the second Croatian division during the 2013–14 season.
 He made the roster of Cibona's men's team the following season, becoming a part of a group of prospects including Nik Slavica and Ante Žižić after the departure of Dario Šarić.
-He played in Croatia's top-tier level A-1 League and the ABA League his first year, and also saw action in the FIBA Europe Cup his second year.
+Zubac played in Croatia's top-tier level A-1 League and the ABA League his first year, and also saw action in the FIBA Europe Cup his second year.
 In February 2016, he left Cibona because of the financial difficulties of the team, and signed with Mega Leks of Serbia.

 Los Angeles Lakers (2016–2019)

 On 23 June 2016, Zubac was selected with the 32nd overall pick in the 2016 NBA draft by the Los Angeles Lakers.
 On 7 July, he signed with the Lakers and joined the team for the 2016 NBA Summer League.
 Zubac made his NBA debut on 2 November 2016, scoring six points as the fill-in starter for Timofey Mozgov, as the Lakers defeated the Atlanta Hawks 123–116.
 After appearing in only 10 NBA games over the first half of the season, Zubac had a season-best game on 17 January 2017 against the Denver Nuggets.
 He put together his first double-double, scoring 11 points and pulling down a team-high 13 rebounds.
 He also had three blocked shots in the 127–121 loss.
-On 12 March 2017, he had 10 points, six rebounds and a season-high four blocked shots in a 118–116 loss to the Philadelphia 76ers.
+On 12 March 2017, Zubac had 10 points, six rebounds and a season-high four blocked shots in a 118–116 loss to the Philadelphia 76ers.
 The following night, he had a season-best game with a career-best 25 points on 12-of-15 shooting to go with 11 rebounds in a 129–101 loss to the Denver Nuggets.
-On 31 March 2017, he was ruled out for the rest of the season with a high ankle sprain in his right ankle.
+On 31 March 2017, Zubac was ruled out for the rest of the season with a high ankle sprain in his right ankle.
 During his rookie season, Zubac had multiple assignments with the Los Angeles D-Fenders, the Lakers' D-League affiliate.

 During the 2017–18 season, Zubac had multiple assignments with the South Bay Lakers, the Lakers' NBA G League affiliate due to limited playing time in the regular season.

-On 17 January 2019, Zubac scored a career-high 26 points along with 12 rebounds including a career-high 6 offensive rebounds against the Oklahoma City Thunder in a 138–128 overtime win.